bm777bm/debox-chat-go-sdk/boxbotapi/docs/internals/adding-endpoints.md

 }
 ```

-Note that `ChatID` is an `int64`.
+Note that `ChatID` is an `string`.
 DeBox chat IDs can be greater than 32 bits.

 Okay, we now have our struct.
 But we can't send it yet.
 It doesn't implement
 `Chattable` so it won't work with `Request` or `Send`.